Teen and Adolescent Breast Surgery

-- Breast asymmetry: A naturally occurring complication of breast augmentation or breast reconstruction surgery in which the breasts are not identical in shape and/or size.
+- Breast asymmetry correction: A naturally occurring complication of breast augmentation or breast reconstruction surgery in which the breasts are not identical in shape and/or size.
 Breast asymmetry is remedied with the insertion of an implant or the excision of excess tissue during breast revision surgery.

-- Breast reduction: These procedures are often performed on patients who are discontented with the size or shape of their excessively large breasts.
-Candidates for breast reduction procedures include those who experience pain in their neck or back, poor posture, interference of normal activities, trouble finding properly-fitting clothes, or those who are self-conscious because of their large breasts.
-During a breast reduction procedure, excess glandular tissue, fat and skin is removed from the breasts.
-Similar to breast augmentation, breast reduction may be used to correct breast asymmetry.
+- Breast reduction surgery: These procedures are often performed on patients who are uncomfortable with the size or shape of their breasts.
+Candidates for breast reduction procedures include those who experience neck or back pain, poor posture, interference with normal activities, trouble finding properly fitting clothes, or those who are self-conscious because of their large breasts.
+During a breast reduction surgery, excess glandular tissue, fat and skin are removed from the breasts.
+Similar to a breast augmentation, breast reduction surgery may be used to correct breast asymmetry.

-- Gynecomastia (male breast reduction): Many males struggle with a condition called gynecomastia, which is a condition that makes male breasts overly large.
-Gynecomastia is usually caused by hormonal imbalances or weight gain, and can be extremely embarrassing.
+- Gynecomastia (male breast reduction): Many males struggle with gynecomastia, which is a condition that makes male breasts overly large.
+Gynecomastia is usually caused by hormonal imbalances or weight gain and can be extremely embarrassing.
 Similar to breast reduction surgery, gynecomastia can be corrected through a male breast reduction procedure.
-A typical male breast reduction procedure includes the extraction of excess breast tissue and the removal of excess skin to reshape the breast.
-Liposuction may also be employed to remove excess fat associated with gynecomastia.
+A typical male breast reduction procedure includes the removal of excess breast tissue and skin to reshape the breast.
+Liposuction, a procedure to remove excess fat, may also be performed.

-Before pursuing surgery, all prospective teen patients should have an honest, open discussion with their parents about their concerns and aesthetic goals.
-From there, our team can perform a thorough preoperative evaluation and discussion of expectations, along with computerized imaging to help avoid the misunderstandings that lead to postoperative disappointment.
-We believe this is an essential first step before undergoing any cosmetic plastic surgery procedure.
+Before pursuing breast surgery, teen patients should have an open, honest discussion with their parents or guardians about any concerns and aesthetic goals.
+Our team can perform a pre-operative evaluation and discuss the expectations with your teen, in addition to creating a computerized image of what the results may look like.
+We believe these are essential first steps for any teenager before undergoing cosmetic plastic surgery.

-- Emphasize potential complications and downplay preconceived notions.
-We focus on the reality that this is a surgical procedure and the results are not quick, easy or guaranteed.
+- Discuss potential complications and downplay preconceived notions.
+We focus on the reality that this is a surgical procedure and that results are not quick, easy or guaranteed.

-- Explain what may happen later.
+- Explain what changes your teen may experience in the future.
 We want to emphasize the impact the surgery will have on the adolescent.
 The teen body is much more dynamic than the adult body, so we want to make sure to explain the effects of these changes.

-- Have the teen state their surgery goal verbally.
-Teens may be ambivalent about the specific results they are looking for.
-That ambivalence should be a red flag, signaling the patient could be unhappy with the results no matter how successful the surgery.
+- Talk about your teen’s surgery goal.
+She may have mixed feelings about the specific results she is looking for.
+This should be a red flag, signaling that your child could be unhappy with the results—no matter how successful the surgery.

-- Give the patient and parents time to think.
+- Provide time for family discussion and decisions.
 A decision is not required immediately after the initial consult.
-We believe all parties must be comfortable with the decision.
+We believe the patient and family must be comfortable with the decision.

-We are also mindful of the fact that young ladies are often very shy, especially when discussing breast surgery.
-We make every effort during the visit and examination to make them comfortable.
-Magdalena Soldanska, M.D., one of the only female board-certified pediatric plastic surgeons in Georgia, is available for patients who are more comfortable with a female doctor.
+We make every effort during the visit and examination to make patients comfortable.
+Magdalena Soldanska, MD, one of the only female board-certified pediatric plastic surgeons in Georgia, is also available for patients who are more comfortable with a female doctor.